compomics/meta-proteome-analyzer/built/README_MPA-Portable.txt

    chmod +x mpa-portable.sh

    From the command line use 'java -jar mpa-portable-X.Y.Z.jar'.
-   (Replace X.Y.Z with the MetaProteomeAnalyzer Viewer version number.)
+   (Replace X.Y.Z with the MetaProteomeAnalyzer Portable version number.)

    Please make sure to have enough memory on your machine.
 2 GB should be enough for the application.
    The memory can be changed by the -Xmx argument in the mpa-viewer.bat and mpa-viewer.sh file,